FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 Now open the iLok License Manager app and activate your license by drag and dropping it to your computer.
 You can then close the iLok app and open the FLUX:: Center.

-Connect to your FLUX account and download the SPAT Revolution, when you download the SPAT Revolution the plugins and the Ableton Live Tools for SPAT Revolution will be automatically installed as well.
+Connect to your FLUX account and download the _SPAT Revolution_, when you download the SPAT Revolution the plugins and the Ableton Live Tools for SPAT Revolution will be automatically installed as well.

 ### Tools